stanfordnlp/nn-depparser/README.md

 # nn-depparser
-Re-implementation of nndep in Python and Theano.
+Re-implementation of nndep using Theano / Lasagne.